Vancouver-KDD/book-study/07-designing-data-Intensive-applications/05-replication/dave/05-replication.md

 - This difference in design has profound consequences for the way the database is used as we shall see.

 ### Writing to the Database When a Node Is Down
-- Imagine you have a database with three replicas, and one of the replicas is currently unavailable—perhaps it is being rebooted to install a system update.
+- Imagine you have a database with three replicas and one of the replicas is currently unavailable—perhaps it is being rebooted to install a system update.
-- In a leader-based configuration, if you want to continue processing writes, you may need to perform a failover (see “Handling Node Outages” on page 156).
+- In a leader-based configuration,
+  - need to perform a failover (see “*Handling Node Outages*” on page 156).
+- In a leaderless configuration, on the other hand,
+  - No failover exists
-- On the other hand, in a leaderless configuration, failover does not exist.
-Figure 5-10 shows what happens: the client (user 1234) sends the write to all three replicas in parallel, and the two available replicas accept the write but the unavailable replica misses it.
+    - Example(Figure 5-10), The client (user 1234) sends the write to all three replicas in parallel.
+The two available replicas accept the write, but the unavailable replica misses it.
-- Let’s say that it’s sufficient for two out of three replicas to acknowledge the write: after user 1234 has received two ok responses, we consider the write to be successful.
+    - Let’s say that it’s sufficient for two out of three replicas to acknowledge the 'write':
-- The client simply ignores the fact that one of the replicas missed the write.
+    - After user 1234 has received two ok responses, we consider the write to be successful.
+The client simply ignores the fact that one of the replicas missed the write.

-![](image/fg5-10.jpg "")

-- Now imagine that the unavailable node comes back online, and clients start reading from it.
-- Any writes that happened while the node was down are missing from that node.
+    - The unavailable node comes back online, and clients start reading from it.
+(Any writes that happened while the node was down are missing from that node.)
     - Thus, if you read from that node, you may get stale (outdated) values as responses.
-- To solve that problem, when a client reads from the database, it doesn’t just send its request to one replica: read requests are also sent to several nodes in parallel.
-The client may get different responses from different nodes; i.e., the up-to-date value from one node and a stale value from another.
+    - To solve that problem, a client sends read requests to *several nodes* in parallel.
+    - The client may get different responses from different nodes; i.e., the up-to-date value from one node and a stale value from another.
     - *Version numbers* are used to determine which value is newer (see “Detecting Concurrent Writes” on page 184).

+![](image/fg5-10.jpg "")

 #### Read repair and anti-entropy
+- How does it catch up on the writes that it missed?
+(After an unavailable node comes back online).
 - The replication scheme should ensure that eventually all the data is copied to every replica.
-After an unavailable node comes back online, how does it catch up on the writes that it missed?
 - Two mechanisms are often used in Dynamo-style datastores:
   - Read repair:
     - When a client makes a read from several nodes in parallel, it can detect any stale responses.
-    - For example, in Figure 5-10, user 2345 gets a version 6 value from replica 3 and a version 7 value from replicas 1 and 2.
+    - For example(Figure 5-10), user 2345 gets a version 6 value from replica 3 and a version 7 value from replicas 1 and 2.
-    - The client sees that replica 3 has a stale value and writes the newer value back to that replica.
+    - The client writes the newer value back to that replica 3.
 This approach works well for values that are frequently read.
   - Anti-entropy process:
     - In addition, some datastores have a *background process* that *constantly looks for* differences in the data between replicas and copies any missing data from one replica to another.
     - Unlike the replication log in leader-based replication, this anti-entropy process does not copy writes in any particular order, and there may be a significant delay before data is copied.
-- Not all systems implement both of these; for example, Voldemort currently does not have an anti-entropy process.
-Note that without an anti-entropy process, values that are rarely read may be missing from some replicas and thus have reduced durability, because read repair is only performed when a value is read by the application.
+- Not all systems implement both of these;
+  - For example, Voldemort currently does not have an anti-entropy process.
+  - Note that without an anti-entropy process, values that are rarely read may be missing from some replicas and thus have reduced durability, because read repair is only performed when a value is read by the application.

 #### Quorums for reading and writing
 - In the example of Figure 5-10, we considered the write to be successful even though it was only processed on two out of three replicas.